jeswanth099/Library-Books-App/README.md

 ## 🏗️ Project Status

 ✅ HTML/CSS for basic styling ,

 ✅ Views rendered with EJS templates

 🚧 Search/filter feature (in progress)

 ❌ Connected to local MongoDB using Mongoose

 💡 TODO / Stretch Goals

-Add search and filter functionality
-To slove Error in Connecting to local MongoDB using Mongoose Add pagination
+-To slove Error in Connecting to local MongoDB using Mongoose

+-Add search and filter functionality

+-Add pagination

-Improve UI
+-Improve UI